FIE443 Mergers and Acquisitions

 The course is taught relatively intensively from mid-January to mid-March.
 The term projects are due and will be presented by students in May.
 For a detailed course outline, email firstname.lastname@example.org.

-You may not use notes or other material from any previous offering of this or a similar course, or discuss the material with students who have already taken the course.
-This restriction extends to case-related information obtained from other sources.
-I do not allow the use of electronic devises in class.
+You may not use notes or other material from any previous offering of this or a similar course or discuss the material with students who have already taken the course.
+This restriction extends to case-related information obtained from the internet or other sources.
+I do not allow the use of electronic devices in class.
 Bring notes and printouts of your calculations to class.

 Students are required to have taken a master-level course in corporate finance, such as FIE402 or equivalent, and be familiar with excel and words.

 Class attendance is mandatory.
 Students should attend every class, also those with visiting speakers.
-While I may grant permission to miss a class for personal reasons, you need to ask for permission in advance.
+While I may grant permission to miss a class for personal reasons, you must ask for permission in advance.
 A student missing more than two classes without prior approval will fail the course.

-Class participation is individual effort.
-The grade reflects the quality of a student's comments and insights.
+Class participation and quizzes are individual efforts.
+The evaluation of class participation will reflect the quality of a student's comments and insights, as well as the intensity of participation.
 There is no makeup for a missed class.

 The term project is a group assignment, with a written term paper and a presentation as deliveries.
-The assignment is to structure and analyze a potential or recent takeover transaction.
-The presentation should take the form of a pitch, convincing the target or the bidder of the benefits of the transaction.
-The project presentations will take place in May.
+The assignment is to propose, structure, and analyze a potential takeover transaction.
+The presentation can take the form of a pitch, convincing the target or the bidder of the benefits, or simply discussing the pros and cons of the transaction.
+The project presentations will take place in the first half of May.
 Students should attend the full day of presentations.
-I will invite industry professionals to comment on the presentations.
+I will invite a panel of industry professionals to help evaluate the presentations.

-At the end of the term, students grade the contribution of his/her team members.
+At the end of the term, students will evaluate the contribution of his/her team members.
 The peer review requires you to behave in a responsible and respectful manner.
 If I deem a student to deviate from such behavior, I may overrule the peer review.

-Since this is a case-based course with several cases reappearing year after year, students can take the course only one time.
+Since this is a case-based course with several cases reappearing year after year, students can take the course only once.
 It is possible to retake the course only if a student fails.
+However, the evaluation of class participation for cases previously discussed will not improve.
+As the assessment in this course by its nature cannot be re-examined, the grades awarded may not be appealed.

 Course package, containing articles and cases.